 And one more bonus trick- if you edit the HTML for the link to include a

 download parameter in the HREF tag, when a visitor clicks the link, it should just download rather than loading the audio in a browser window:

 You cannot always be the one who moves the mic around the room!

-The post "Alan’s Way of Audio Recording Presentations" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2015/02/alans-way-of-audio-recording-presentations/) on February 3, 2015.
+The post "Alan’s Way of Audio Recording Presentations" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2015/02/alans-way-of-audio-recording-presentations/) on February 3, 2015.